flenniken/collections/readme.md

 You scroll to the bottom to see a description of the image.

 You go back to the thumbnails or index page by scrolling to the bottom and tapping the thumbnail or index icon.
+Tap the share icon to save the current photo or send it with the phone’s share sheet.

 [⬇](#Contents)